m7a/bo-maxbupst/READMEx.md

 the structure's entries are used for restoration and explained in the following.

-Note that this is _my_ understanding as a reader of the source code rather than the inventor of Bupstash itself.
+Note that this is _my_ understanding as a reader of the source code rather than the inventor of Bupstash.
 Feel free to point out any parts where I understood the hierarchy wrongly.

 Different keys are used to encrypt different parts of the repository as follows: